ColumPaget/cxine/README.md

   -stream                 Don't download remote urls in playlists etc. This currently only works for 'http:' (not https:) urls.
 This allow streaming internet radio urls.
   -prefix                 Append a prefix to a media url.
 This is mostly used with playlists, where the playlist file just names files, and -prefix is used to point the the directory they're in.
   -keygrab                Register keygrabs, a comma-separated list of keys.
 See '-help keygrabs' below.
+  -helpers <config>       Register list of helper apps.
+  +helpers <config>       Prepend to list of helper apps (these helpers will be tried first).
   -prio <value>           Set process priority in range 0-39 (requires superuser capabilities).
   -nice <value>           Set process priority with 'nice' semantics (requires superuser capabilities).
   -ac <value>             Set audio compression.
 This boosts quiet sounds, lessening the volume range. value is a percent > 100 to multiply quiet sounds by.